apache/spark/docs/apache-airflow/howto/operator/external_task_sensor.rst

   on a daily DAG.
 - Different teams are responsible for different DAGs, but these DAGs have some cross-DAG dependencies.
-- A task may depend on another task on the same DAG, but for a different ``execution_date``.
+- A task may depend on another task on the same DAG, but for a different ``execution_date`` (start of the data interval).
 - Use ``execution_delta`` for tasks running at different times, like ``execution_delta=timedelta(hours=1)`` to check against a task that runs 1 hour earlier.